 - How to Create Multi Select Listbox in Excel

-2. Create a Searchable Drop Down List with Excel VBA
+2. Using Excel VBA to Create Searchable Drop Down List

 Now, suppose you don’t want to select any dropdown arrow to see the relevant results.
 Rather you want to see the search results as shown in Google Search.
 Then follow the steps below.